Data Center Engineering Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Data Center Engineering roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Data Center Engineering positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Data Center Engineering positions.
 H-1B applies broadly to specialty occupation workers.
 H-1B1 is available to Chilean and Singaporean nationals and follows a streamlined process without a lottery.
 E-3 is exclusive to Australian citizens and also has no lottery, making it a faster path for eligible candidates in this function.

 What qualifications does Google expect for Data Center Engineering roles?